Winnti – BioGenix Solutions

 Key Systems

-• GenixLibrary – proprietary genomic sequence and fermentation IP repository, hosted in Azure cloud R&D environment
+• GenixLibrary – proprietary genomic sequence and fermentation IP repository, hosted in Azure cloud R&D environment.
+This is the crown jewel.

-• Collaborative Bridge – VPN integration established during merger negotiations, connecting on-premise systems to the Azure R&D environment
+• Collaborative Bridge – VPN integration established during the post-merger infrastructure consolidation, connecting on-premise systems to the Azure R&D environment

-• Hansen-Core SAP NetWeaver – legacy ERP instance (HANSEN-SAP-01), scheduled for decommissioning since September 2024, still network-connected
+• Hansen-Core SAP NetWeaver – legacy ERP instance (HANSEN-SAP-01), scheduled for decommissioning since September 2024, still network-connected.
+Part of the inherited infrastructure.

 Why This Matters Now